 Days 16 & 17 — Victoria Falls

-Fly to Zimbabwe and take a guided tour along the trails of Victoria Falls.
-Gain insight into everyday life during a walk through the local market and dinner at a family homestead.
-The next day, enjoy free time for optional activities, including a river safari or canoeing.
+Fly to Zimbabwe and gain insight into everyday life during a walk through the local market and dinner at a family homestead.
+The next day, take a guided tour along the trails of the awe-inspiring Victoria Falls.
+In the afternoon, enjoy free time for optional activities, including a river safari, canoeing, or even a flight over the falls.
 (2B, 1D)